Compulsory Licensing of Patents and Access to Essential Medicines

 Recently, there has been intense debate over the topic of whether compulsory licenses should be issued for access to life-saving drugs without which millions of people may succumb to threatening diseases.
 This has resulted in a tussle between the developed and developing countries where the former want the compulsory licensing norm to be narrow and strict as this would help in the proliferation of more patents in the future whereas the latter countries want a lenient and liberal norm to have access to essential medicines.
 The ambiguous provisions given in the International legal framework makes things even more complicated.
 The provisions in TRIPS are both narrow and wide giving way to a rather contrasting framework.
 Certain narrow provisions such as Article 31 provides for the issuance of compulsory license only after the fulfillment of certain conditions while liberal and wide provisions such as Article 27 which provides for exceptions to patents.
 It allows the issuing of compulsory license in cases where members wish to protect public order and morality, including the protection of human life.
 Article 27 allows a government to issue a compulsory license to a third party for the manufacturing and importing of essential drugs in case of an outbreak of a life-threatening disease to save human life.
 Moreover, Article 7 of the agreement that the use of Intellectual Property Rights should be in a manner conducive to social and economic welfare, and to balance rights and obligations.

-The Effect of Doha Declaration on Public Health
+The Effect of the Doha Declaration on Public Health